UAlbertaALTLab/morphodict/docs/ci.md

  - Cypress — stores test recordings
  - redeploy (proprietary) — pulls the latest code on the production server

-Note: as of this writing (2020-01-04), codecov and Cypress Dashboard are not configured.

 Cypress
 -------